Saihat: History

 The oldest documents concerning Saihat, which are more than 400 years old, say that Saihat was under the division of Dhahran.
 During the Ottoman Empire, the cities under Dhahran included Saihat, Bankat, Asseeh, and Aljabba.
 People in that region built the city of Sawhat on the remains of the old city Avan.
 This name was mentioned in Al-Musadi's book (التبية والإشراف).
 The city was renamed Saihat in more modern times.

 In English the name of Saihat has various spellings.
 In the past, it was written as 'Seahat,' but recently the spelling has been changed by some to 'Sayhat.'

 Nature

-Saihat is located directly on the Persian Gulf.
+Saihat is located directly on the Gulf.
 Fishing and agriculture are two important industries.
 Fertile soil and fresh springs provide a home for palm groves.
 The oil companies are close to Saihat, many people work there or in activities related to the oil industry.